Can I be forced to pay my debts?

-A decree or decision from a court action and a charge for payment or charge to pay must be issued by the creditor and usually delivered by a sheriff officer, then the creditor can:
+A decree or decision from a court action or tribunal and a charge for payment or charge to pay must be issued by the creditor and usually delivered by a sheriff officer, then the creditor can:

 - arrange for deductions from your salary/wages

 - arrest funds in your bank/building society account (final decree alone will do)

 - place an order on your home to stop you selling it (an inhibition) (final decree alone will do)